Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 ```
 The `ProtectedRoute` component is used to control access to restricted pages.
 It receives a `user` value and the `children` it should render.
 If the `user` is not authenticated, it returns `<Navigate to="/" replace />`, which redirects the user to the home page.
 The `replace` prop ensures that the redirect replaces the current entry in the browser history instead of adding a new one.
 This prevents the user from clicking “Back” and returning to the protected page.
 If the user is logged in, the component simply renders the `children`, allowing access to the protected content.
 ## The Context API
-As our React applications grow in size, we may encounter a common issue known as Prop Drilling.
-This happens when a piece of data like a user profile or a theme value needs to be accessed deep inside the component tree, but the components in between don’t actually need it.
-We end up passing props through layers of components that don’t care about the data, creating unnecessary complexity and making the code harder to maintain.
+In our previous workshop, we built a Todo app and encountered a common issue: a child component needed access to state that was created in a top-level component.
+To solve this, we passed the state down through multiple components using props this is known as prop drilling.

-React provides a built-in solution to this problem: the **Context API**.We can think of Context as a way to “broadcast” data to any component in our app without manually passing it down through every layer.
-Instead of drilling, we “teleport” values directly where they are needed.
+React solves this with the Context API.
+We can think of Context as a way to “broadcast” data to any component that needs it, without manually passing props through every level.
+Instead of drilling state downward, we can “teleport” values directly to the components that use them.
-### How Context Works
-Context has three main parts, and each plays an important role in how data flows across our application.
-#### Creating the Context
+### Creating the Context
 To start, we create a context object using `createContext`.
-This establishes a dedicated “data channel” that the rest of the app can access.
 ```jsx
 import { createContext } from "react";

 export const ThemeContext = createContext();
 ```
 This gives us a container where we will store values we want to share globally like themes, user settings, or language preferences.
-#### The Provider
+### The Provider
 Once our context is created, we use its **Provider** component to make the data available to any nested components.
 The Provider accepts a special prop called `value`.
 Whatever we put inside `value` becomes accessible to all children wrapped inside this Provider.
 ```jsx
 function App() {